Dmkk01/Gurobi-Optimization/README.md

-# Gurobi-Optimization
+# Gurobi Optimization
-Implementation of Gurobi API to solve a linear and stochastic optimization problem
+Simple implementation of Gurobi API (https://www.gurobi.com/) to solve one linear programming and one stochastic programming problem.